stateful/vscode-marquee/docs/CustomWidgets.md

   ```

   You can define as many widgets as you like.
-- Publish your VSCode extension to the marketplace, and voilá - once you install the extension, Marquee will automatically pick it up and display its content
+- Publish your VS Code extension to the marketplace, and voilá - once you install the extension, Marquee will automatically pick it up and display its content

 ## Data Communication